-Steph was wonderful in giving me the confidence to approach whatever was thrown at me during birth with a quiet calmness and this was never more so than when mine became a high risk pregnancy as my placenta was too low (placenta previa).
+You were wonderful in giving me the confidence to approach whatever was thrown at me during birth with a quiet calmness.
+This was never more so than when mine became a high risk pregnancy as my placenta was too low (placenta previa).

 Stress when my cesarean was bumped back

 Hypnobirthing in theatre

 While waiting my turn in theatre I lay on the bed listening to the hypnobirthing scripts you had given us, over and over.

 I began to panic as they did the first cut.
 It didn’t hurt at all, but I was suddenly thrown out of my steady thought process.